Al Lipscomb: Lipscomb feuds with Dallas mayor

-While in home confinement, Lipscomb said he was reading the Bible and trying not to hold animosity towards anyone.
-But he still reserved strong criticism for journalist and politician Laura Miller, who had written about the alleged improper payments from white business people to Lipscomb and other black leaders for several years.
-Miller wrote in 1996 about problems with a chemical business that Lipscomb helped run, how he allegedly voted for projects backed by his customers and benefactors as a council member.
-She called him "clueless when it comes to some things - integrity and ethics are good examples."
+While in home confinement, Lipscomb said he was reading the Bible and trying not to hold animosity toward anyone.
+But he strongly criticized journalist and politician Laura Miller, who had written for years about the alleged improper payments from white businesspeople to Lipscomb and other black leaders.
+In 1996, Miller wrote about problems with a chemical business that Lipscomb helped run and that he allegedly voted as a council member for projects backed by his customers and benefactors.
+She called him "clueless when it comes to some things—integrity and ethics are good examples."

 Lipscomb voluntarily turned over bank records and other revealing business documents to Miller, who detailed numerous payments and votes in an 11,000-word article.
-"For too long now, Lipscomb, the people who cynically control him, and the media who overlook it all, have made a complete mockery of our local political system," Miller charged.
-Miller's reporting was among those cited in the federal case against Lipscomb.
+"For too long now, Lipscomb, the people who cynically control him, and the media who overlook it all, have made a complete mockery of our local political system", Miller wrote.
+Her reporting was cited in the federal case against Lipscomb.

-As Miller ran for Dallas mayor in late 2001, Lipscomb told a reporter, "If Hitler, Satan and Miller were running, I wouldn't vote for her."
-Council member James Fantroy, who beat Lipscomb in a 2005 race, said that many African Americans blamed Miller for black leaders' legal troubles.
-In 2003, Miller informed a television reporter about a closed-door council session in which she objected to a Fantroy family company handling security for a proposed housing development, even though Fantroy recused himself from proceedings.
-While the city attorney said his recusal resolved any conflict, Miller still gave details to a reporter, whose broadcast reportedly caught the attention of local FBI agents.
-Investigations later resulted in Fantroy being convicted for embezzling money and council member Don Hill convicted for bribery.
+Miller ran for mayor of Dallas in 2001.
+Lipscomb told a reporter, "If Hitler, Satan, and Miller were running, I wouldn't vote for her".
+Council member James Fantroy, who defeated Lipscomb in a 2005 race, said that many African Americans blamed Miller for black leaders' legal troubles.
+In 2003, Miller told a television reporter about a closed-door council session in which she objected to a Fantroy family company handling security for a proposed housing development, even though Fantroy recused himself from proceedings.
+While the city attorney said his recusal resolved any conflict, Miller still gave details to a reporter, whose broadcast reportedly caught local FBI agents' attention.
+Investigations ensued, and Fantroy was convicted of embezzling money and council member Don Hill convicted of bribery.

 Some black leaders and their lawyers charged that Miller herself took improper payments as a council member and mayor, including from the same housing developer who accused Hill of improper payments.
 Federal authorities said the payments to Miller were documented campaign contributions, while Hill received improper funds.

 Personal

 Lipscomb was a longtime member of St. Mark's Baptist Church in southeast Dallas, where he was a deacon and sang in the choir.
-He was a board member and leader of numerous community organizations besides the SCLC, including the Martin Luther King Jr. Community Center, Dallas Legal Services and the Progressive Voters League.
+He was a board member and leader of numerous community organizations, including the SCLC, the Martin Luther King Jr. Community Center, Dallas Legal Services, and the Progressive Voters League.

 Lipscomb and his wife, Lovie, had eight children, four from Lovie's previous marriage.